carpentries-incubator/machine-learning-neural-python/episodes/05-train_eval.md

 ## Compile and train your model

 Now that the model architecture is complete, it is ready to be compiled and trained!
-The difference between our predictions and the true values is the error or "loss".
+The distance between our predictions and the true values is the error or "loss".
 The goal of training is to minimise this loss.

-The training process will try to find the optimal model.
-Using gradient descent, the model's weights are iteratively updated as each batch of data is processed.
+Through training, we seek an optimal set of model parameters.
+Using an optimization algorithm such as gradient descent, we our model weights are iteratively updated as each batch of data is processed.

 Batch size is the number of training examples processed before the model parameters are updated.
 An epoch is one complete pass through all of the training data.
 In an epoch, we use all of the training examples once.